√ Consent to Release and Obtain Information.PDF

 ABA therapy consists of intensive programming that is tailored to the individual's needs.
 Depending on an individual's skill level, as well as the range and level of the diagnosis, the frequency of ABA therapy will vary.

-The amount of therapy and services needed should be determined by a qualified professional (i.e. BCBA), but the expected range of hours is typically 15-25 hours per week, however some individuals may require up to 40 hours per week.
+The amount of therapy and services needed should be determined by a qualified professional (i.e., BCBA), but the expected range of hours is typically 10-20 hours per week.
+The recommended number of hours may decrease or increase over time depending on progress.
+Many patients will receive ABA services for 1-3 years before being discharged.

 The earlier an individual receives ABA therapy the better.
 No one is too young or old to receive therapy.
 Ask your healthcare professional about ABA therapy as soon as a diagnosis of Autism Spectrum Disorder (ASD) has been given.